jflum/jflum.github.io/project2.md

 ## UI Design

 This program accepts either a single HTML page or multiple files as its parameter(s).
 The directory ‘pages’ contains sample webpages that will be used for demonstration, though any file could be analyzed.
-Let’s begin with one input; I’ve listed the contents of the ‘pages’ directory and run the program solely specifying the file ‘pages/index.html’ (Fig. 1).
+Note that parsing and crawling live webpages/websites is out of scope and therefore untested.
+Let’s begin with one local input; I’ve listed the contents of the ‘pages’ directory and run the program solely specifying the file ‘pages/index.html’ (Fig. 1).
 The result is that the page is in fact balanced, but cannot visit any other pages.
 This can be confirmed by viewing the HTML of this simple file directly (Fig. 2).

 ![screenshot](images/p2f1.jpg)
 *Figure 1.
 A listing of sample HTML pages; program output with 'pages/index.html' as a parameter.*